-Neuroscience is the study of how the brain and nervous system acquire, process and integrate information and how this information brings about behavior of an organism.
-It is an interdisciplinary major that draws on insight from the fields of biology, psychology, chemistry, physics, mathematics and more.
+Neuroscience is the study of how the brain and nervous system acquire, process, and integrate information, and how this information brings about behavior of an organism.
+It is an interdisciplinary major that draws on insight from the fields of biology, psychology, chemistry, physics, mathematics, and many more.

 As a neuroscience major, you will:

 - Enjoy a competitive edge when applying for health professions programs, neuroscience research, or industry employment.